This is the multi-page printable view of this section. Click here to print.

 Export Log Group

-From the log group, you can export log data to Object Storage for log retention and log analysis.
-You can export log groups for log data in the same Account.
+You can export log data from a log group to Object Storage for log retention and analysis.
+You can also export log groups for log data that resides in the same account.

-To start exporting a log group, you need to create an Object Storage bucket to store the log data.
+To start exporting a log group, you must create an Object Storage bucket to store the log data.

-The log group export operation can take a long time depending on the amount of logs.
-When exporting a log group, you can reduce the export operation time by specifying a particular stream within the log group or by specifying a time range.
+Exporting a log group can take a long time depending on the amount of logs.
+When exporting a log group, you can reduce the export duration by specifying particular streams within the log group or by defining a time range.

-Log group export can only be executed one at a time on the same Account.
-To run another log group export, the current export task must be completed.
+Log group export can only be executed one at a time per account.
+To start another log group export, the ongoing export task must be completed.

-You can delete the log group export history after the export succeeds or after the export cancellation is completed.
-Canceling log group export does not delete the saved file of the exported log group.
-To delete the exported log group file, delete the stored file directly in Object Storage.
+You can delete a log group’s export history after the export succeeds or after the export cancellation is completed.
+Canceling a log group export does not delete the saved file exported from the log group.
+To delete the saved file exported from the log group, delete the stored file directly in Object Storage.

-In progressLog group export task is in progress.
+In progressThe log group export operation is in progress.

 CancelingCancelling the log group export task.
-If the cancel request fails, it will change to Failed state.
+If the cancellation request fails, it will be set to a Failed state.

 Table.
 Log Group Export Status

-Most events generated in Samsung Cloud Platform services are received by ServiceWatch.
-Events of each service can be viewed and processed in the ServiceWatch of the same Account.
+ServiceWatch receives events generated by most Samsung Cloud Platform services.
+Events from each service can be viewed and processed in the ServiceWatch of the same Account.

-Refer to the list of services that send events via ServiceWatch and the events those services send in the ServiceWatch Event Reference.
+Refer to the ServiceWatch Event Reference for the list of services that send events to ServiceWatch and the events they send.

 Each service sends events to ServiceWatch based on Best Effort delivery.
 Best Effort delivery means that the service attempts to send all events to ServiceWatch, but occasionally some events may not be delivered.

-When a valid event is delivered to ServiceWatch, ServiceWatch compares the event with the rules and then sends a notification to the alert recipients set in the event rule.
+When a valid event is delivered to ServiceWatch, ServiceWatch compares the event with the rules and then sends a notification to the alert recipients configured in the event rule.

 Event Rules

 You can specify the actions that ServiceWatch performs on events delivered from each service to ServiceWatch.
 To do this, create an event rule.
-An event rule specifies which events are delivered to which targets.
+An event rule defines which events are sent to which targets.

-Event rules evaluate the event when it arrives.
+Event rules evaluate an event when it arrives.
 Each event rule checks whether the event matches the rule’s pattern.
 If the event matches, ServiceWatch processes the event.

-You can generate matching rules for incoming events based on the event data criteria (called an event pattern).
-If an event matches the criteria defined in the event pattern, the event is delivered to the target specified in the rule.
+Based on the event data criteria (called an event pattern), you can generate matching rules for incoming events.
+When an event matches the criteria defined in the event pattern, the event is delivered to the target specified in the rule.

-• The event rules are planned to be expanded to include multiple services of the Samsung Cloud Platform as targets for receiving events when events occur.
+• The event rules are planned to be expanded to include multiple Samsung Cloud Platform services as recipients when events occur.
 (Planned for 2026)

-To create an event rule, please refer to How-to Guides > Creating Event Rules.
+To create an event rule, refer to How-to Guides > Create Event Rule.

-ServiceWatch can select the event source as the Samsung Cloud Platform service name.
+In ServiceWatch, the event source can be selected as a Samsung Cloud Platform service name.
 You can select the service name of the event you want to receive as the event source.

 ComputeVirtual Server